ZeeshanAslam123/WordPress/wp-content/plugins/schema-and-structured-data-for-wp/readme.txt

 * Enhancement: Delete files after importing settings #2176
 * Enhancement: Fixed GTIN12 issue with the product schema for variable products #2180
 * Fixed: Comments was not appears in Recipes #2182

-= 1.35 (02 August 2024) =
-* Enhancement: Added new properties in LodgingBusiness > Hotel schema #2105
-* Fixed: Feature image size duplicate issue in schema markup #2140
-* Fixed: Issue with country field missing in the schema markup while modifying the schema output (Local Business) #2147
-* Fixed: A fatal error issue in the latest update of 1.34.2 #2148
-* Fixed: FAQ Block not working on Divi Builder #2149
-* Fixed: PHP warnings on schema types page #2150
-* Fixed: ACF fields are unclickable when the plugin is activated and an error appears in the Console #2152
-* Fixed: The ReturnFeesCustomerResponsibility field is missing in the product schema #2153

-= 1.34.2 (18 July 2024) =
-* Fixed: Error after version 1.34.1 update #2144
-* Fixed: Tested with new version of wordpress i.e. 6.6v #2145

-= 1.34.1 (16 July 2024) =
-* Fixed: Fatal error after recent update #2142

-= 1.34 (16 July 2024) =

-* Bug: Fixed vulnerability repoted by Wordfence

-= 1.33 (27 June 2024) =

-* Enhancement: Schema markup is being added to the post types even if set to "Draft" #2118
-* Feature: Added an option to enable only custom schema #2121
-* Fixed: Warning messages when trying to preview pages after making changes #2126
-* Fixed: Warning of Realestate Schema #2127
-* Fixed: Conflict issues with WP-Multilang Plugin #2128
-* Enhancement: Added an educationalAlignment property to Learning Resource Schema. #2131
-* Enhancement: Added Event Schedule repeater property to Event Schema #2133
-* Fixed: A warning Undefined array key "saswp_product_schema_rp_country_code" #2134

-= 1.32 (01 June 2024) =

-* Fixed: Fix PHP warning #2111
-* Fixed: Line Breaks issue in schema using FAQ block #2112
-* Fixed: Mapping issue with ACF Google Map type for VacationalRental Schema type #2113
-* Fixed: Issue with comments url in schema #2114
-* Feature: Added compatibility with EventPrime #2115
-* Fixed: Issue with HotelRoom Schema #2116
-* Fixed: Issue with LocalBusiness schema #2120
-* Feature: Added compatibility with the plugin Joli FAQ SEO #2122
-* Enhancement: Added changes related to Product schema Return Policy #2124

-= 1.31 (29 April 2024) =

-* Fixed: Warning appearing on the website #2089
-* Feature: Added compatibility with dreams.co.uk to fetch reviews #2102
-* Feature: Added schema markup compatibility with attachments #2103
-* Fixed: PHP warning appearing in extension manager #2104
-* Fixed: A <strong> HTML tag appears on the frontend while using FAQ Block #2106

-= 1.30 (16 April 2024) =

-* Fixed: Security vulnerability issues raised by Wordfence

 All changelog available on [GitHub](https://github.com/ahmedkaludi/schema-and-structured-data-for-wp/releases).